-If we want to track the events using MonsterInsight plugin, install the plugin from WordPress directory and activate it.
+If we want to track the events using the MonsterInsight plugin, install the plugin from the WordPress directory and activate it.

-To activate the event tracking you need to have the premium version of MonsterInsight plugin.
+To activate the event tracking, you need to have the premium version of the MonsterInsight plugin.

-Using the custom link attribution feature of MonsterInsight, we can track call to action buttons and see which buttons are performing well and which needs to be optimized.
+Using the custom link attribution feature of MonsterInsight, we can track call-to-action buttons and see which buttons are performing well and which need to be optimized.

-It is very simple to add custom event tracking with custom links in your blog.
-For tracking, we have to do some manipulation to the link which we are going to track.
+It is effortless to add custom event tracking with custom links to your blog.
+However, for tracking, we have to do some manipulation to the link we are going to track.

 We have to add the data-variable tags to the HTML code of the link.
-Here is the example of a custom HTML link.
+Here is an example of a custom HTML link.

 Like I said above, for each event, there are three components.
-We have to provide the three components (category, action, and label) in the link.
+Therefore, we have to provide the three components (category, action, and label) in the link.

 I will show you the example for the same.

-Like this, you can add any type of events in the HTML links.
+Like this, you can add any event in the HTML links.

-If we have added the custom event tracking on our blog then we can track the analytics in the MonsterInsight dashboard.
+If we have added the custom event tracking on our blog, we can track the analytics in the MonsterInsight dashboard.

 All you need to do, go to Insights » Reports» Publisher and scroll down to see top outbound links.

 Here, you can see the custom links that you have created with the label.
-You can see how many clicks happened to the links and other states as well.
+In addition, you can see how many clicks happened to the links and other states as well.

 If you have added the custom event tracking for affiliate links on your blog then you can check the stats of that as well.